-Like many communities in Newfoundland and Labrador, a major source of income for families in Mary's Harbour comes from the fishing industry.
+Like many communities in Newfoundland and Labrador, a major source of income for families in St. Lewis comes from the fishing industry.
 Seabirds are typically long-lived, mature late in life, and exhibit low fecundity; thus, populations are vulnerable to mortality influenced by humans, such as occurs through incidental catch in fisheries.